Thousand Cankers Disease (TCD) is a new disease affecting the Walnut genus, causing significant damage, particularly to Black Walnut.

 …for a second year in a row the Walnut Twig Beetle has been found in Butler County, Ohio and for the first time ever in our state a quarantine on Walnut trees located within Butler County has been implemented.Unlike the Emerald Ash Borer currently affecting Ohio’s Ash population, TCD is hard to recognize and shows few visible signs within infected trees early on in the disease-cycle.

 In fact, by the time symptoms are noticeable, tree death can occur in as little as three years.
-The first visible sign of TCD is a yellowing of the upper canopy which can occur in very few or even single branches.
-Sudden leaf wilting characterizes the end stages of TCD appearing in large branches or the entire canopy at once.
+The first sign of TCD is yellowing in the canopy.
+This is followed by sudden leaf wilting in branches or the entire canopy.
+Thousand Cankers Disease lives up to its name, slowly attacking the tree.

 Living up to its name, the disease is slow and methodical in the manner with which it ultimately kills a host Walnut tree.
 Small cankers form at the site of each beetle attack.
-Over time, the number of cankers on a tree grows as more and more Walnut Twig Beetles bore into its bark and cambium.
+Over time, the number of cankers on a tree grows.
+This is as more and more Walnut Twig Beetles bore into its bark and cambium.

-TCD has not yet been discovered in Ohio Walnut populations, but the disease has been found in three eastern states—Tennessee, Pennsylvania and Virginia.
-However, for a second year in a row the Walnut Twig Beetle has been found in Butler County, Ohio and for the first time ever in our state a quarantine on Walnut trees located within Butler County has been implemented.
+Although TCD has not yet appeared in Ohio Walnut populations, researchers have discovered it in three eastern states: Tennessee, Pennsylvania, and Virginia.
+However, for a second year in a row, researchers have found the Walnut Twig Beetle in Butler County, Ohio.
+For the first time ever in our state, officials have implemented a quarantine on Walnut trees located within Butler County to prevent Thousand Cankers Disease.

 Timber Owners Be Watchful